Student Blogging Challenges

 The Hyperscore Challenge: This web application allows you to compose music by drawing dots and lines on the screen.
 With Hyperscore, you can create music in any style, as simple or complicated as you want.
 The challenge is to complete your piece and share it online or at an in-person performance on June 21, 2024, which is Make Music Day, a global celebration of music-making.

-The Sherman brothers wrote Disney’s most famous songs.
-Get inspired by this story of a music and lyrics challenge their Dad offered to them as kids.
+The Sherman brothers wrote Disney’s famous songs.
+Get inspired by a music challenge their Dad offered them as kids.

 National Writing Project’s Writing Our Future: https://writingourfuture.nwp.org